 Introduction to the Subject & Team

-The MFL department is staffed by an experienced and dedicated team of seven teachers and the Leadership Team consists of the following staff:
+The MFL department is staffed by an experienced and forward-thinking team of six teachers dedicated to innovation in the classroom and passionate about language learning.

 Curriculum Team Leader Modern Foreign Languages

 Our Year 7 and Year 8 students study Spanish or French for two hours a week.
 They learn to understand and produce language though listening, reading, writing and speaking the foreign language.
 Pupils follow a skills-based curriculum based around the key grammar concepts they need to build a solid foundation for their foreign language learning in Key Stage 4 and beyond.